New Gen Z Sales Trends You Need to Know About

 Shopping Online Or In-Store?
 Gen Z Wants Both

 Gen Z is reliant on technology but prefer purchasing at brick-and-mortar stores, according to a study by IBM and the National Retail Federation.
 How do these go together?
 Gen Z uses technology to thoroughly research and review items before purchasing them in-store later.
 Convenience is a huge selling factor for Gen Z consumers.
 Apps or websites that are confusing or slow to load will deter this generational powerhouse, and the closer the physical stores, the better.
-They also find value in receiving the help of in-store experts, salespeople or consultants.

 Gen Z Values Impact of Their Purchasing

 Members of Gen Z care about the environment and their impact on the world, with 45% choosing brands that are eco-friendly and socially responsible.
 They value intuitive technology, new and authentic experiences, diversity, practicability, problem-solving, individuality, convenience and product quality.
 Keep that in mind as you’re choosing which aspects of your product or service to emphasize.
 Always choose the features that can speak to those values.

 Finding New Brands by Word-of-Mouth Or Social Media

 As true “digital natives,” 74% of Gen Z spend 5 hours or more per day online, and 45% typically use social media to discover new brands and products – primarily on Instagram.
 But they also greatly rely on recommendations and opinions from friends, before and after purchasing.
 They prefer realistic portrayals of life in marketing and advertising and are wary of being “wooed” to purchase products.
 Instead, make it a two-way conversation about a quality product or service.

 In selling products to Gen Z, you must first care about what they care about and understand how they’re purchasing and how they find new brands and products.
 Then, your strategy needs to incorporate to these approaches.